List of Weebl's cartoons: Kenya

 Kenya is a series of animations based on the different countries of the world.
 They all follow a tune and are on a continuous loop.
 The first toon, "Kenya", has become one of the most popular toons on Weebl's Stuff.

 The movie features an upbeat song comparing Kenya favorably to Norway as a tourist destination, pointing out various attractions that are available "only in Kenya".
 The cartoon begins with a lion with no visible mouth in front of a multi-colored ground.
 The lion dances in an odd manner by swinging his bulbous spherical 'arms' and alternating the feet he is standing on.
 The words "Only Available in Kenya" flash briefly above the lion.
-The scene pans to the left to reveal a tiger in the same foreground, who unlike the preceding lion, has whiskers and a mouth but lacks the lion's mane (tigers are native to Asia).
+The scene pans to the left to reveal a tiger in the same foreground who, unlike the preceding lion, has whiskers and a mouth but lacks the lion's mane (tigers are native to Asia).
 The tiger dances in the same way as the lion and shares a common orange color with him.

-After a few moments, the scene zooms out, showing both lion and tiger in the same shot.
-"Amazing Offer!!" declares a flashing caption above them.
-"Lions and Tigers available for viewing now!"
+After a few moments, the scene zooms out, showing both the lion and tiger in the same shot.
+A flashing caption above them declares "Amazing Offer!" and below that reads, "Lions and Tigers available for viewing now!"

-The scene quickly switches to a small, red map of Norway, with text on the side stating that Norway's population is crab, that it has no tigers or lions, and that its main export is tree (Norway's actual primary export is petroleum).
+The scene switches to a small, red map of Norway, with text on the side stating that Norway's population is crab, that it has no tigers or lions, and that its main export is tree (Norway's actual primary export is petroleum).
 Below this more text declares that "TREE<LIONS==KENYA WINS".
 It also claims that Norway should be called Snoreway.
 A new map replaces it shortly afterward, showing the African continent with certain countries colored in and a protruding Kenya.
 The 3D Kenya moves up and down with the music as an orange dotted line extending from it shows, according to text at the side, the line to ensure the best coverage if Kenya were to urinate all over Norway physically, as well as metaphorically (however, as noted, this is a rare occurrence).

 The tiger is then shown dancing on a giraffe as the lion, apparently unsuccessfully trying to eat the giraffe, is clamped onto the giraffe's leg with his teeth.
 The lion and tiger then dance in place, each holding a knife and fork, over an apparently dead zebra while the words "Hurry!
 Only available while stocks last!" flash above.
 Then a multicolored map of Kenya shows a few facts about the country and a tiger and two lions dance on the map.
 The next scene shows three people, two of whom play vuvuzelas and one waving his arms in glee, leaning out of the windows of a bus labeled "Holy crap.
 Lions!
 Tours".
 The cartoon ends with the words "Kenya Believe it!
 Free snorkel with every visit" on a red background.
 As of October 2007, Kenya has been viewed 10 million times on the Weebls Stuff website, more than any other Weebls toon.